kingluddite/web-dev-notes/full_stack/oauth/01-intro.md

 Passport doesn't require sessions to work (which is fine if you want a temporary authorization for a one-off request)

-In order for Passport to handle sessions, you need to implement two methods
+In order for Passport to handle sessions, you need to implement two methods:

 1. passport.serializeUser()
-    * to serialize something is to translate a data structure for storage
+    * To serialize something is to translate a data structure for storage
-        - in our case (a session storage)
+        - In our case (_a session storage_)
-        - requires a function with 2 arguments
+        - Requires a function with two arguments
-            + user and done
+            + `user` and `done`
 2. passport.deserializeUser()

 ```js